 Carole Baskin's Paso – Dancing with the Stars www.youtube.com

 For all his flaws—and they are many—Joe Exotic seems to have a genuine zeal for life.
 He is driven by passion and seems to have at least a basic concept of regret.
 Donald Trump, by contrast, hates everything but himself, believes he can do no wrong, and is driven purely by the desire to force the world to recognize the flawless being he sees in the mirror.

 But once you let the weaker half of the analogy melt away, you are left with the undeniable truth of the Clinton-Baskin synthesis.
-The two are so fundamentally linked that now—nearly six months since first being introduced to Carole Baskin, even as she joins the cast of Dancing With the Stars (with her ex-husband's family offering a reward for information against her during the commercial breaks)—I can no longer separate the two.
+The two are so fundamentally linked that now—nearly eight months since first being introduced to Carole Baskin, even after she joined the cast of Dancing With the Stars (with her ex-husband's family offering a reward for information against her during the commercial breaks) and was quickly eliminated—I can no longer separate the two.
 They are permanently fused in my mind as a single entity.

 I can already hear the objections: "That's not a fair comparison!
 Your sources aren't objective!
 She's been the target of character assassination by crazy, right-wing conspiracy theorists for years!"
 To that I say: I absolutely agree.
 I'm just not sure which one you're talking about.

 Don Lewis Family Response to Carole Baskin's Appearance on Dancing With the Stars www.youtube.com